 For centuries maligned, mistreated and misunderstood, Gamay was outlawed by Philip the Bold in 1395.
 Some vignerons rebelled, hiding forbidden Gamay vines amongst noble Pinot Noir.
-In their honour we release the deliberately disruptive Gamay, bottled without appellation and without rules!
+In their honour the makers of this wine released this deliberately disruptive Gamay, bottled without appellation and without rules!

 Gamay loves the granite/siliceous soils of the vineyards in the hills to the north west of Lyon in eastern France.
-2019 was a warm, dry year across France and the grapes were hand picked deliberately early to maintain freshness.
-In the cellar, grapes are vinified using traditional carbonic maceration techniques (where fermentation is started by the weight of berries in the vat, crushing those below) followed by a short cuvasion to keep the up front, juicy fruit characters in this lighter style of wine.
+Grapes were hand picked deliberately early to maintain freshness.
+In the cellar, they are vinified using traditional carbonic maceration techniques (where fermentation is started by the weight of berries in the vat, crushing those below) followed by a short cuvasion to maintain the up front, juicy fruit character.